-Hawn’s Mill, Caldwell County, Missouri is the site of one of the great tragedies in early Mormon history.
-It was here that a mob of some 240 men attacked the LDS settlement centered around a mill on Shoal Creek operated by Jacob Hawn.
+Hawn’s Mill, Caldwell County, Missouri, is the site of one of the great tragedies in early Latter-day Saint history.
+It was there that a mob of some 240 men attacked the LDS settlement centered around a mill on Shoal Creek operated by Jacob Hawn.
 At least seventeen men were killed and others wounded.

 Hawn’s Mill was named after Jacob Hawn who built a mill on Shoal Creek between 1835 and 1836.1 In October 1838, there were an estimated 75 families living there, although there were only perhaps a dozen or so houses along with a blacksmith shop and a mill.2

 For many years the name “Hawn” was misspelled as “Haun,” making it difficult to do research on the life of Jacob Hawn.
-BYU professor, Alex Baugh, found Hawn’s grave in Yamhill, Oregon.
+BYU professor, Alexander Baugh, found Hawn’s grave in Yamhill, Oregon.
 In doing so, he learned the correct spelling.
-Baugh subsequently learned that Hawn was not a member of the Church of Jesus Christ of Latter-day Saints.
-Evidently, Hawn decided not to pass on a warning from Joseph Smith that the settlers should move to Far West for safety because of the potential economic loss.
+Baugh subsequently learned that Hawn was not a member of The Church of Jesus Christ of Latter-day Saints.
+Evidently, Hawn decided not to pass on a warning from Joseph Smith to the settlers that they should move in to Far West for safety because of the potential economic loss.
 Had he done so, the tragedy may have been averted.

 In the afternoon of October 30, 1838 a mob consisting of more than 200 men descended upon the settlement.
 Many of the Saints ran into the blacksmith shop where members of the mob placed their rifles in the cracks between the logs and opened fire.